 Friends of the San Juans (FOSJ) is a grassroots collective of backcountry enthusiasts committed to providing avalanche awareness and education for winter backcountry users in the San Juan Mountains.

 Founded in 2014 by a handful of backcountry riders, we are a non-profit 501(c)3 tax-exempt charitable organization managed by both a volunteer executive board and an advisory committee of avalanche professionals.
-Our funding comes from generous donations by our members and our local supporting partners.
+Our funding comes from generous donations from our members and our local supporting partners.

 We provide free avalanche awareness courses in Southwest Colorado.
 We offer 2-hour Awareness Classes, a series of topic-specific Workshops, and Field Clinics.
 All classes are open to the public, FREE of charge.